pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

 In this guide, I will walk through how to build a simple store front that offers on-demand delivery.
-Since UberRUSH is currently only available in San Francisco, Chicago and New York City, the store will be based in Manhattan.
+Since UberRUSH is currently only available in San Francisco, Chicago and New York City, our store will be based in Manhattan.

-This application will be built using Ruby on Rails on the backend, an embedded Stripe from to simulate store checkout as well as an API wrapper for UberRUSH.
-For simple store setups, UberRUSH's API only has a few necessary endpoints.
-[Checkout the documentation here](https://developer.uber.com/docs/rush), it is thorough and easy to read.
+This application will be built using Ruby on Rails on the backend, an embedded Stripe to simulate store checkout, as well as an API wrapper for UberRUSH.
+In this tutorial, I assume that readers are proficient with Rails, Stripe, and configuration.

+For simple store setups, UberRUSH's API has just a few necessary endpoints.
+[Checkout the documentation here](https://developer.uber.com/docs/rush).
+It is thorough and easy to read.

 -----